 Melbourne is Australia's second largest city and cultural capital, with buildings from the Victorian era and offering extensive shopping, museums, galleries, theaters, and large parks and gardens.
 Many of its almost 5 million residents are from diverse ethnic background as...

-Australia is both a country and a continent between the Indian and Pacific Ocean.
-Majority of population lives in coastal areas where largest cities flourish: Sydney, Brisbane, Melbourne, Perth and...
+Australia is both a country and a continent between the Indian and the Pacific Oceans.
+The majority of the population lives in coastal areas where the largest cities flourish: Sydney,...

 Top hotels in Melbourne